 - 1/4 cup cocoa powder

-1 Dissolve the yeast in the warm water with the molasses.
+1 Dissolve the yeast: Dissolve the yeast in the warm water with the molasses.
 Put yeast mixture into a large metal bowl.

-2 Add caraway seeds, salt, vegetable oil, cocoa powder, 2 cups of rye flour and then 2 cups of baking flour, mixing into the yeast mixture after each addition with a wooden spoon.
+2 Make the dough: Add the caraway seeds, salt, vegetable oil, cocoa powder, 2 cups of rye flour and then 2 cups of bread flour, mixing into the yeast mixture after each addition with a wooden spoon.

-8 Shape each half into loaf.
-Place dough loafs into either oiled bread loaf pans, or onto a flat baking sheet or peel that has been sprinkled with corn meal, depending if you want to cook the loaves in pans or directly on a baking stone.
+6 Shape the loaves: Shape each half into loaf.
+Place dough loafs into either oiled 8x4-inch bread loaf pans, or onto a flat baking sheet or peel that has been sprinkled with corn meal, depending if you want to cook the loaves in pans or directly on a baking stone.
 Cover with plastic or a damp cloth.

-9 Let rise again, this time not doubling in volume, but rising by about half of its volume, about 45 minutes, half as long as the first rising.
+7 Let the loaves rise: Let the bread rise again, this time not doubling in volume, but rising by about half of its volume, about 30 to 45 minutes, half as long as the first rising.
 The dough should be peeking over the top of the loaf pan if using a loaf pan.